Tomato Varieties and

 …Click IMAGE to Enlarge

-Buy 'Costoluto Genovese' Seeds (Baker Creek)
+Buy 'Costoluto Fiorientino' Seeds (Territorial Seeds)

 Salad Tomato Varieties—'Sweet Cluster' sets fat clusters of 6-8 tomatoes on multiple trusses.